apes-suite/musubi-source/examples/passive_scalar/benchmark/gaussian2d/anisotropic/BGK_EmodelCorr/index.md

-title: Advection-anisotropic-diffusion of a Gaussian Hill
+title: Advection-anisotropic-diffusion of a Gaussian Hill with BGK-EmodelCorr
 @warning WORK IN PROGRESS @endwarning

-# Advection-anisotropic-diffusion of a Gaussian Hill # {#eg_GPP}
+# Advection-anisotropic-diffusion of a Gaussian Hill with BGK-EmodelCorr # {#eg_GPP}

 In this example, the time evolution of a Gaussian hill has anisotropic diffusivity in an infinite space with periodic boundaries.